NickelodeanUzumaki/clone-and-improvised-w3s-template/README.md

 [Click here](https://www.w3schools.com/w3css/tryw3css_templates_band.htm) 👈 to see the original template

-And [Click here](https://nickelodeanuzumaki.github.io/clone-and-improvised-w3s-template/) 👈 to see the results that I have learned when I did the web (I haven't fix the error to appear the CSS and responsive)
+And [Click here](https://nickelodeanuzumaki.github.io/clone-and-improvised-w3s-template/) 👈 to see the results that I have learned when I did the web (I haven't fixed the error to appear all the CSS)

 The purpose of doing this web is to practice HTML, CSS, JavaScript and Web Responsive